 Macy StormSenior Content Creator

 - Macy is a marketing writer with over five years of experience creating content for dozens of industries including food and beverage, home services, and education.
 She also specializes in creating SEO and PPC content.
 Her work has been featured by Search Engine Journal, HubSpot, Entrepreneur, Clutch, and more.
 In her free time, Macy enjoys trying new crafts and reading comic books.

 If you’ve ever conducted a search on Google, there’s a good chance you’ve seen a pay-per-click (PPC) ad at the top of the results.
-These are paid advertisements that companies create through Google AdWords.
+These are paid advertisements that companies create through Google Ads.
 Many companies use AdWords to draw in new leads for their business.

-At first glance, AdWords can appear to be overwhelming.
+At first glance, Google Ads can appear to be overwhelming.
 There are many moving parts with PPC ads, and you want to make sure you create ads that are effective for your audience.
 You also need to make sure that you choose the right type of ad for your campaign, as Google offers both search and display advertisements.

-In this post, we’ll provide you with seven tips to help you master your AdWords campaign.
+So, how do you make sense of Google Ads and create and manage an effective campaign?
+In this post, we’ll provide you with seven Google Ads tips and tricks to help you master your campaign.
+Let’s get started!

 1. Set goals

 What do you want to achieve with your campaign?
-For instance, do you want to earn more leads, boost conversions, or increase your clickthrough rate (CTR)?
+For instance, do you want to earn more leads, boost conversions, or increase your click through rate (CTR)?
 These are all different types of goals you can set and achieve with a PPC campaign.